Darukio/PyZKTecoClocks/README.md

-├───resources                           # Visual and UI resources │   ├───system_tray                     # Icons and assets used in the system tray │   └───window                          # Files related to application windows └───scripts                             # Main source code of the program
+├───resources                           # Visual and UI resources │   ├───system_tray                     # Icons and assets used in the system tray │   └───window                          # Files related to application windows └───src                                 # Main source code of the program
     ├───business_logic                  # Core business logic of the application │                                   # Data processing, validation, business rules ├───common                          # Shared code between the main program and the service